Bon Secours Mother and Baby Home: Irish Council for Civil Liberties call, August 2018

-On the 2018 International Day of the Disappeared (30 August), Liam Herrick, Director of the Irish Council for Civil Liberties, called for an investigation into the Bon Secours home and related issues such as the Magdalene Laundries and forced and illegal adoptions, saying Ireland had several questions to answer on enforced disappearances and what happened to unmarried mothers and their children throughout the 20th century.
-He said that: "When we look at Tuam, we're talking here about the obligations of the State to take all measures possible to identify the children who died in Tuam.
+On the 2018 International Day of the Disappeared (30 August), Liam Herrick, Director of the Irish Council for Civil Liberties, called for an investigation into the Bon Secours Home and related issues such as the Magdalene Laundries and forced and illegal adoptions, saying that Ireland had several questions to answer on enforced disappearances and on what happened to unmarried mothers and their children throughout the 20th century.
+He said: "When we look at Tuam, we're talking here about the obligations of the State to take all measures possible to identify the children who died in Tuam.
 And then to, where possible, return the remains to the families.
 We also are talking about a full public investigation into the circumstances of what happened at Tuam and steps being taken to guarantee that nothing of this nature could ever happen in another Irish institution in the future."

 Apology by Bon Secours Sisters

-Following the release of the final report of the Mother and Baby Homes Commission of Investigation, the Bon Secours Sisters released an apology.
-It states:
+Following the release of the final report of the Mother and Baby Homes Commission of Investigation, the Bon Secours Sisters issued an apology in 2021.
+It stated:

 The Commission's report presents a history of our country in which many women and children were rejected, silenced and excluded; in which they were subjected to hardship; and in which their inherent human dignity was disrespected, in life and in death.

 Our Sisters of Bon Secours were part of this sorrowful history.

 Our Sisters ran St Mary's Mother and Baby Home in Tuam from 1925 to 1961.
 We did not live up to our Christianity when running the Home.
 We failed to respect the inherent dignity of the women and children who came to the Home.
 We failed to offer them the compassion that they so badly needed.
 We were part of the system in which they suffered hardship, loneliness and terrible hurt.
 We acknowledge in particular that infants and children who died at the Home were buried in a disrespectful and unacceptable way.
 For all that, we are deeply sorry.

 We offer our profound apologies to all the women and children of St Mary's Mother and Baby Home, to their families and to the people of this country.

 Healing is not possible until what happened is acknowledged.
 We hope and we pray that healing will come to all those affected; those who are living and those who have died.
 We hope that we, our church and our country can learn from this history.